eye-division/lucybaxandall/_products/a6-kozo-and-gampi-red.md

 description_markdown: >-
   These little A6 sheets are made from a mix of lightly pigmented kozo and gampi fibres with kozo bark flecks and festive red and white cotton thread.
 They are translucent and lovely for collage and layering.
-A bit of a one off so get them before they disappear\!
+A bit of a one off and a snip at 75p each so get them before they disappear\!
 permalink: /products/kozo-gampi-redA6/
 category: Papers
 _options: